sapegin/sapegin.me/src/content/blog/naming.md

 expect(submitFormData('/foo', { method: 'post', target: '_top' }))
 -->

-Here, `options` object is never used as a whole (for example, to pass it to another function), only to access separate properties in it.
-We could use destructuring to simplify the code:
+We can use destructuring again to simplify the code:

 <!--
 let document = window.document;